Book 2 in the Men of Courage Series

 A bundle featuring Lori’s novel Riley, with Lone Star Lovers, a special bonus story from Jessica Lemmon.

 Regina Foxworth has no clue why an unknown assailant is out to get a small-town reporter like her.
 Or why the police won’t take her concerns seriously.
-So Regina gets a guard dog-make that a four-pound “guard” Chihuahua!-and signs up for self-defense classes.
-But defending herself is the last thing on her mind when sexy instructor Riley Moore has her pinned to the mat.
+So Regina gets a guard dog—make that a four-pound “guard” Chihuahua!—and signs up for self-defense classes.
+But she might get more than she expected when she starts to fall for sexy instructor Riley Moore!

 Reviews of Riley